Names of the Irish state: Alternative names

 A variety of alternative names are also used for the Irish state.
 Sometimes alternative names are chosen because the name "Ireland" could be confused with the name of the island the state shares with Northern Ireland.
 Other times alternative names are chosen for political reasons.

 "Republic of Ireland", the "description" of the state according to the Republic of Ireland Act 1948, is often used.
 In sport, the national football team plays as the "Republic of Ireland".
-This is because the Irish national football team was organised by the Irish Football Association, from 1882 to 1950.
+This is because the Ireland national team was organised by the Irish Football Association, from 1882 to 1950.
 A new organisation, the Football Association of the Irish Free State was formed after partition to organize a new team to represent the newly formed Irish Free State.
 Over time the Irish Football Association came to be the body for organising association football in Northern Ireland only.
 However, both association football federations continued to field a team called "Ireland".
 Despite protests from both organisations, in 1953 FIFA decreed that neither team could be referred to as Ireland in competitions which both teams were eligible to enter.
 The two teams now play under the names "Republic of Ireland" and "Northern Ireland".

 "Irish Republic" is commonly used as a name for the state in Britain but disliked in the Republic, where "Irish Republic" refers to the revolutionary state of the First Dáil in 1919.
 The initialism "ROI", for "Republic of Ireland", is also often used outside official circles.
 Shorter colloquial names include "the Republic" or "the South".

 Irish republicans, and other opponents of Partition, often refer to the state as the "Twenty-Six Counties" or "26 Counties" (with Northern Ireland as the "Six Counties" or "6 Counties") and sometimes as the "Free State" (a reference to the pre-1937 state).
 Speaking in the Dáil on 13 April 2000, Sinn Féin's Caoimhghín Ó Caoláin explained it as follows:

 "Southern Irish Commonwealth" and "Southern Irish Republic" were names suggested by the British publication, The Spectator, in 1921.
 These suggestions never became widely used but are noteworthy for showing how fluid names for the territory were at the time.

 Distinguishing the state from the island

-Where "Ireland" would be ambiguous, the current convention in Irish government usage is "island of Ireland" for the island and "the state" for the state.
-In the decades prior to the change to Articles 2 and 3, the forms "Ireland (32 counties)" and "Ireland (26 counties)" had some official use.

 Goods originating in Northern Ireland can be sold in the Republic as "Irish" or "made in Ireland", which some consumers find confusing or misleading.
 The private National Dairy Council introduced a "Farmed in the Republic of Ireland" logo in 2009, whereas Bord Bia, the statutory food labelling authority, has distinct "Ireland", "Northern Ireland", and "Ireland & Northern Ireland" logos; the "Ireland" logos incorporate an Irish tricolour as well as text.
 The private Guaranteed Irish logo is mostly used by firms in the Republic, but there is one in Northern Ireland.